yuhang2685/LeetCode-NoteBook-Python3/README.md

 ## Goal
 Although the Notebook contains a bunch of problem solutions, we demand more.
 The notebook aims at helping us become skilled at solving problems using *Data structures*, *Algorithms* and tricks properly.
+Most problems will be hard with hands dirty if one uses "Brute Force", but if we work on them with proper *Data structures*, *Algorithms* and tricks, the life will become quite easy as well as with a high quality yield.
 Instead of through hard working on problems again and again, our motivation is to develop problem-solving skills wisely by applying and deveoping meta-skills such as abstracting, grouping, finding properties, connecting, comparing, evaluating, etc..